 - If advice isn't available, eat only one serving and no other fish that week.

-Find more details on this mercury and fish consumption FAQ.
+Find more details on mercury and fish consumption FAQ.

 Fish from South Dakota lakes and rivers are tested for metals, pesticides, and PCBs as a collaborative effort of the South Dakota Departments of Game, Fish & Parks, Agriculture & Natural Resources, and Health.
 Please check the table below for species and sizes of fish from South Dakota bodies of water where limited consumption is advised.